Spatial-Regularization-Aware Dual-Branch Collaborative Inference for Training-Free OVSS in Remote Sensing Imagery: Experiment

-A particularly notable finding is that the significant improvement brought by generalized labels (Gen) stems from the fact that their textual descriptions closely match the pretraining distribution preferences and the demand for semantic concreteness of VLMs.
+A particularly notable finding is that the significant improvement brought by the Gen setting from the fact that their textual descriptions closely match the pretraining distribution preferences and the demand for semantic concreteness of VLMs.
 Since models such as CLIP are trained on massive amounts of natural language from the Internet, their feature space is more sensitive to and better aligned with common, high-frequency, and concrete words, while responding more weakly to low-frequency, abstract, and specialized terms.
 Generalized labels effectively transform complex expert-level geoscience categories into intuitive visual-attribute descriptions, substantially reducing semantic ambiguity and enabling the high-level semantic features extracted by CLIP to be activated and retrieved more precisely.
-The visual comparison is shown in Appendix~\ref{APP_VCEM}.